chryswoods/siremol.org/chryswoods.com/vector_c++/vectorisation.md

-The vectorised loop was therefore four times faster, as the processor compute core performed four additions at once for the vectorised loop, in the same time as the standard loop performed just one addition.
+The vectorised loop was therefore four times faster, as the processor compute core performed four additions at once for the vectorised loop, in the same time as the scalar loop performed just one addition.

 ## What is happening inside the processor?